Founding generation · Formation stage

 Pilot participation

-Founding members will be the first participants in governance pilots — testing the proposal system, deliberation process, and voting mechanisms before the platform opens to the public.
+Founding members are the first participants in governance pilots — testing the proposal system, deliberation process, and voting mechanisms before the platform opens publicly.

 Consultation rights

-Major platform and policy decisions in the founding period will be put to founding member consultation.
+Major platform and policy decisions in the founding period go to founding member consultation.
 Your input is constitutional — it shapes what gets built, not just how it looks.

 This is a co-operative.
 It requires participation.

 United Commons is not a platform you consume.
 It is a constitutional co-operative you belong to.
-The difference is meaningful.
-A co-operative only functions if its members bring something to it — not only money, but ideas, skills, time, challenge, and the willingness to think seriously about hard questions.
+What members are asked to contribute:

 Ideas